-We will be presenting the analysis of the observations taken by our Solar-X device during the Total Solar Eclipse on 15 November at the Royal Astronomical Society of Canada organized Recreational Astronomy Event at the Ontario Science Centre.
-It is a free, public event.
-Everyone is welcome! https://rascto.ca/content/recreational-astronomy-night-45
+We presented the analysis of the observations taken by our Solar-X device during the Total Solar Eclipse on 15 November at the Royal Astronomical Society of Canada organized Recreational Astronomy Event at the Ontario Science Centre. https://rascto.ca/content/recreational-astronomy-night-45

 Between 19 – 23 August 2017, we were at Carbondale in Illinois, USA with our home-made instrument- “Solar-X” to take solar measurements during the 2017 Total Solar Eclipse on 21 August 2017.